 Atlanta in the summer is similar to many places across the South: hot.
 But the city has plenty of ways to beat the heat.
 Whether it's a dip in a river or ducking into a well air-conditioned museum, bar, or restaurant, COVID restrictions have been lifted and the city is buzzing with excitement, so you can find many ways to enjoy summer in ATL.

-Kick off the Fourth of July a little early with the Red, White, and Brews bar crawl.
+Kick off the second of July a little early with the Red, White, and Brews bar crawl.
 Eat and drink your way through some of Buckhead's best bars, clubs, and restaurants.
 Click here for more information.

 Steve Polk Plaza @ the Masquerade